LdyL/epython/README.md

   On master node:

-    change the -np argument of mpirun in epython.sh into the number of your parallella node
+    Change the -np argument of mpirun in epython.sh into the number of your parallella node

     Type make